OceanGlobalApp/OceanGlobalApp/README.md

 ## Why OpenZeppelin

-We've chosen to build our smart contracts on the OpenZeppelin framework, a leading library for secure and community-vetted smart contract development.
-OpenZeppelin provides battle-tested implementations of essential smart contract functionalities, reducing the risk of vulnerabilities and ensuring the security of our platform.
+We leverage the power of OpenZeppelin's smart contracts to ensure security, reliability, and industry-standard best practices.
+OpenZeppelin is a leading library for secure smart contract development, offering battle-tested implementations that reduce the risk of vulnerabilities in our platform.

 ## Customization